funvill/funvill.github.io/_posts/2010-05-12-instructions-on-how-to-fix-your-computer-install-windows-applications-on-your-mac-hack-someones-facebook-and-make-a-million-dollars-from-a-world-of-warcraft-clone.md

 ---
-title: Instructions on how to fix your computer, install windows applications on your mac, Hack someones Facebook, and make a million dollars from a World of warcraft clone.
+title: "Instructions on how to fix your computer, install windows applications on your mac, Hack someones Facebook, and make a million dollars from a World of warcraft clone."
 date: 2010-05-12 14:02:00
+categories:
+- Uncategorized
-categories: Uncategorized Tips
+- Tips
+slug: instructions-on-how-to-fix-your-computer-install-windows-applications-on-your-mac-hack-someones-facebook-and-make-a-million-dollars-from-a-world-of-warcraft-clone

 ---

 Instructions on how to fix your computer, install windows applications on your mac, Hack someones Facebook, and make a million dollars from a World of warcraft clone.

 Step 1.
 Get a fork... it should be about 4-6" long made of metal and not too sharp.